Feel-Good Thompson Sampling for Contextual Bandits: a Markov Chain Monte Carlo Showdown

-\textbf{Damping.} We provide results for the LMC algorithms with damping for the linear contextual bandit setting in \cref{ulmc-variants}.
-These results show that overdamped (vanilla) Langevin methods significantly outperform any of the corresponding underdamped experiments, and the gap diminishes monotonically with the damping coefficient $\gamma$.
-Despite the strong theoretical guarantees of underdamped LMC, the performance of ULMC (and its variants) rapidly degenerates due to the mismatch of the approximated posteriors amplified by the magnitude of the damping.
+\textbf{Damping.} \Cref{ulmc-variants} reports LMC results with varying damping in the linear contextual bandit setting.
+Overdamped (vanilla) Langevin methods consistently outperform their underdamped counterparts, with the performance gap shrinking monotonically as the damping coefficient $\gamma$ increases.
+Although underdamped LMC enjoys stronger theoretical guarantees, its empirical performance deteriorates rapidly, which is likely due to posterior mismatch effects that are amplified at lower damping. \looseness=-1

+\textbf{Run-to-run sensitivity.} The variability in our experiments arises due to reward stochasticity, noise in mini-batch gradients within the MCMC samplers, and errors in posterior approximation with finitely many MCMC steps.
+Unfortunately, the contextual bandit feedback loop may amplify these errors, which is an important consideration for practitioners in the community.
+We reveal this sensitivity as a data point for the community to note that while MCMC methods are powerful, their application in online learning requires careful management of approximation quality for stability.
+Such variability in vanilla TS has already been noted \citep{mazumdar2020thompson,pmlr-v35-guha14}; however, to our knowledge, our paper is the first to systematically document and analyze this for FGTS.\looseness=-1